AlasooLab/MetaLCL/README.md

 ## Acknowledgements

-If you find the results of the _trans_-eQTL meta-analysis useful in your research, please cite all nine participating studies **(TODO)** :
+If you find the results of the _trans_-eQTL meta-analysis useful in your research, please cite all ten participating studies :

 ### ALSPAC
 * Bryois, J. et al. Cis and trans effects of human genomic variants on gene expression.
 PLoS Genet.
 10, e1004461 (2014).